oracle/truffleruby/doc/user/compatibility.md

 #### Error messages

-Error message strings will often differ from MRI, as these are not generally covered by the Ruby Specification suite or tests.
+Error message strings will sometimes differ from MRI, as these are not generally covered by the Ruby Specification suite or tests.

 ## Features with very low performance